 Innovation isn't just happening in the clinic; it's also empowering patients at home.
 Smart oral care devices, like connected toothbrushes, are changing how patients approach their daily hygiene routines.
 These brushes provide real-time feedback on brushing habits, highlighting missed spots or areas where too much pressure is applied.
 This technology helps patients improve their technique between visits, turning a mundane task into an engaging and effective part of their health care.
 By encouraging better home care, these devices can lead to improved oral health outcomes and give you valuable data points to discuss during their appointments, making preventive care more collaborative.

-Building Lasting Smiles with High-Performance Materials
+Create Lasting Smiles with Innovative Dental Materials

 The materials available for restorations have come a long way, offering a blend of strength and esthetics that was once hard to achieve.
 Advanced materials like zirconia and high-density PMMA are now standard for creating durable and natural-looking crowns, bridges, and dentures.
 These materials are engineered to withstand daily wear while mimicking the look of natural teeth.
 For example, AvaDent’s monolithic digital dentures are milled from a solid block of pre-shrunk, high-density PMMA, making them significantly stronger than conventional dentures.
 This not only ensures longevity but also provides a non-porous surface that is more resistant to bacteria and stains, supporting better long-term oral health for your patients.